Shared Subspace Models for Multi-Group Covariance Estimation: Introduction

+The high-dimensional multi-group covariance estimation problem we explore in this work is also closely related to several important problems in machine learning.
+In particular, it can be viewed as an extension of distance metric learning methods \citep{bellet2012similarity, wang2015survey} to the multiple-metric setting.
+Multi-group covariance estimation also has applications in multi-task learning \citep{zhang2016multi, liu2009multi}, manifold and kernel learning tasks \citep{kanamori2012non}, computer vision \citep{vemulapalli2013kernel, pham2008robust} and compressed sensing and signal processing \citep{romero2016compressive}.
+Recently, covariance matrix and subspace learning has been used in deep learning applications \citep{huang2017riemannian}.

 In this paper we propose a multi-group covariance estimation model by sharing information about the subspace spanned by group-level eigenvectors.
-The shared subspace assumption can be used to improve estimates and facilitate the interpretation of differences between covariance matrices across groups.
-For each group, we assume ``the spiked covariance model'' (also known as the ``partial isotropy model''), a well studied variant of the factor model \citep{Mardia1980, Johnstone2001}.
-In Section \ref{sec:shared} we briefly review the behavior of spiked covariance models for estimating a single covariance matrix and then introduce our extension to the multi-group setting.
-In Section \ref{sec:inference} we describe an empirical Bayes algorithm for inferring the shared subspace and estimating the posterior distribution of the covariance matrices of the data projected onto this subspace.
+Our approach is closely related to the covariance reducing model proposed by \citet{cook2008covariance}, but their model is applicable only when $n \gg p$.
+In this work we focus explicitly on high-dimensional inference in the context of the ``the spiked covariance model'' (also known as the ``partial isotropy model''), a well studied variant of the factor model \citep{Mardia1980, Johnstone2001}.
+Unlike most previous methods for multi-group covariance estimation, our shared subspace model can be used to improve high-dimensional covariance estimates, facilitates exploration and interpretation of differences between covariance matrices, and incorporates uncertainty quantification.
+It is also straightforward to integrate assumptions used in previous approaches (e.g. eigenvector shrinkage) to the shared subspace model.